TheLogicMaster/Cranked/README.md

 - GitHub Actions release builds
 - USB serial functionality (As controller, dump saves, backup games?)
 - Better execution model (The current approach works, but has limitations, coroutines might be elegant, avoiding recursive Lua invocation would be good)
+- C++ std::function callbacks may help to support both Lua and C++ with the same interface (With Lua/Native resource references, as well)
+- Fix git submodules to not get in detached head state

 ## Internals
 - Unicorn to provide Arm CPU emulation